Data-conforming data-driven control: avoiding premature generalizations beyond data: Numerical simulations

 where $\theta=1/9$.
 Notice now that the nonlinearity $\theta x_{2,k}^2$ is relatively larger in the not well-explored regions.
 Naively applying Problem~\ref{prob:CE-LQR} can lead to unexpected behavior and possibly to instability.

-Again, we simulate the new nonlinear system with an equivalent control $u_k = K_0 x_k + v_k$ as in the previous case and for $N=2000$ time steps.
-Then, at the last time step, we evaluate the new control laws, using the recorded past $2000$ data points, and apply each control law immediately in feedback for a new $2000$ time steps.
-The results of each simulation are illustrated in Figure~\ref{fig:Prob5Example_nonlinear}.
+Again, we simulate the new nonlinear system with an equivalent control $u_k = K_0 x_k + v_k$ as in the previous case and for $N=500$ time steps.
+Then, at the last time step, we evaluate the new control laws, using the recorded $500$ data points, and apply each control law immediately in feedback for a new $2000$ time steps.
+Instances of the results of each simulation are illustrated in Figure~\ref{fig:Prob5Example_nonlinear}.
 The instability resulting from relying on Problem~\ref{prob:CE-LQR} (or, equivalently, Problem~\ref{prob:CE-LQR-state-conforming-regularization} with $\gamma'=0$) is shown in Figure~\ref{fig:Prob5Example_nonlinear}: (1).
-In contrast, Figure~\ref{fig:Prob5Example_nonlinear}: (2), (3), and (4) correspond to Problem~\ref{prob:CE-LQR-state-conforming-regularization} with $\gamma'=5,\,20,\,100$, respectively.
+In contrast, Figure~\ref{fig:Prob5Example_nonlinear}: (2), (3), and (4) correspond to Problem~\ref{prob:CE-LQR-state-conforming-regularization} with $\gamma'=20,\,100,\,1000$, respectively.
 The latter three cases enforce conforming to data and hence avoid unexplored regions, in particular those where the nonlinearity is dominant and dangerous.

-The steps of the above procedure, from (i) an initial experiment of $N=2000$ bounded data, to (ii) the control design using the above four problems (Problems~\ref{prob:CE-LQR}, and Problem~\ref{prob:CE-LQR-state-conforming-regularization} with $\gamma'=5,\,20,\,100$) and then (iii) apply each control in feedback for $2000$ time steps, are repeated ((i)--(iii)) for $1000$ repetitions.
+The steps of the above procedure, from (i) an initial experiment of $N=500$ bounded data, to (ii) the control design using the above four problems (Problems~\ref{prob:CE-LQR}, and Problem~\ref{prob:CE-LQR-state-conforming-regularization} with $\gamma'=20,\,100,\,1000$) and then (iii) apply each control in feedback for $2000$ time steps, are repeated ((i)--(iii)) for $1000$ repetitions.
 Then, we calculate the percentage of the stable simulations resulting from each procedure.
 The stability of each simulation is decided by the boundedness within some high threshold ($50$) in each state coordinate and pointwise in the $2000$ time steps of step (iii).
 The Lyapunov inequality constraint \eqref{eq:Lyapunov inequality constraint} was active in almost all of these simulations.
-The percentages of the stable simulations are shown in Table~1, further highlighting the importance of data-conforming control design.
+The percentages of stable simulations are shown in Table~1, further highlighting the importance of data-conforming control design.
+A\MPar{15a} control gain instances from these simulations are : $K_{Prob.~5/LQR}(\gamma'=0)=\left [-0.50,\,-2.03 \right]$, $K_{Prob.~5}(\gamma'=20)=\left [-0.18,\,-2.31 \right]$, $K_{Prob.~5}(\gamma'=100)=\left [-0.18,\,-3.05 \right]$, and $K_{Prob.~5}(\gamma'=1000)=\left [-0.21,\,-4.42 \right]$.

 The examples in \eqref{eq:example1} and \eqref{eq:example2} share, in their structure, that the input enters the system linearly and with constant coefficients.
 Therefore, the effect of the input is the same on the state evolution, regardless of the contemporaneous state of the system.
 This is not true in general, and the effect of the input may be coupled with the current state---for instance, in bilinear systems.
 The following is a modification of \eqref{eq:example2} with a coupled state-input term: